kreier/actuator/README.md

 ## 1. Gearbox

 2 stage epicyclic gearbox with sun 1M10T, plantes 1M19T and ring 1M48T for a reduction ratio of 5.8:1 from 1 +  48/10.
 Staged this gives 33:1.
+More details in [the gearbox folder](gearbox/)

 ## 2. Brushless motor